VladC24/CV/README.md

 In the past 8 years, I have been working within the Construction Industry in some of the most prestigious projects in London.
 Overall I like to think I contributed to at least 1% of these projects.
 Having worked in a fast paced environment, with a large number of people on a daily basis, I value team work, honesty and integrity.

 Throughout my experience at Makers Academy, I have understood the importance of best coding practices and this is my biggest priority in looking for my next role.
 I would love to work in a committed and supportive team, where these practices are adhered to.

-I am excited for a future of dynamic change, of new and revolutionary technologies that have the possibility of drastically changing the world we live in.

 __Tech Skills__ : Ruby, Rails, Sinatra, Node.JS, HTML, CSS, JavaScript, jQuery, Bootstrap, PostgreSQL, C#, Unity3D